You are currently viewing Medicare Inpatient rehabilitation facility (IRF) Coverage

 5. Alcohol/drug abuse or dependence without rehabilitation therapy, without major comorbid conditions

-The Joint Commission recognizes disease-specific care, integrated care, cardiac care, total hip, tobacco, psychiatric, memory care.
+The Joint Commission recognizes disease-specific care, integrated care, cardiac care, total hip, tobacco, psychiatric, and memory care.

 Applicable Facility by Condition

-An inpatient rehabilitation facility may be indicated for patients with complex medical conditions who require intense medical rehabilitation.
-If the patient does not have a complex condition or requires only basic rehabilitative support, a skilled nursing facility may be appropriate.
+First, an inpatient rehabilitation facility may be indicated for patients with complex medical conditions who require intense medical rehabilitation.
+A skilled nursing facility may be appropriate if the patient does not have a complex condition or requires only basic rehabilitative support.

 Examples of Conditions Treated by Inpatient Rehabilitation Facilities